keerthiravilla/Data-analysis-using-MongoDB-charts/README.md

-# data analysis on the data collected with the mobile App YoUnicam.
+#Data analysis on the data collected with the mobile App YoUnicam.
 Statistics of the collected dataset should be implemented in MongoDB Charts